fpedd/ees-pees/backend/README.md

 * evaluate_class : WbtRewardGrid -> default reward class for the grid environment
 * observation_class : WbtObsGrid -> default observation class for the grid environment

-The difference between the input classes of WbtGym and WbtGymGrid you can find in the sections for the specific classes.
+You can find the differences between the input classes of WbtGym and WbtGymGrid in the sections for the specific classes.

 ### Reward class
-For each of the two gyms (WbtGym and WbtGymGrid) the default reward classes are added as a default in the initialization.
+For each of the two gyms (WbtGym and WbtGymGrid) the default reward classes are added as default in the initialization.
 As we have two gyms we have also two subclasses classes: webotsgym/env/reward/reward.py

-The reward class has two components: calc_reward and check_done
+The reward class has two components: calc_reward and check_done.

 #### WbtRewardContinuousV1:
 - calc_reward